sdcastillo/sdcastillo.github.io/_posts/2019-10-11-Disruptive-Data-Sources.md

 - Do you want to buy pet insurance for your dog?
 Just put a GPS tracker on their coller that will record their health, risk of getting hit by a car, and activity level in a similar way to how [AI helping farmers track cow's health].(https://www.blog.google/technology/ai/using-tensorflow-keep-farmers-happy-and-cows-healthy/)
 - Assisted living facilities will use devices to improve the quality of care in the aging population.
 Insurance companies can provide lower premiums in exchange for participating.

 These three areas of Video, Audio, and Sensor Technology are going to change the world of risk assessment.
 In the previous post, we covered [technologies that actuaries are excited about](http://artificialactuary.com/ai/actuarial%20science/2019/09/28/New-Technology.html) and AI was at the top of the list.

-Are there items that have not been included?
-Leave a comment below.
+In the next few posts, we will look at deep learning methods which can make use of these data sources.